jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-2/part-22.md

-+++
-title= "The vanquished always want to imitate the victor" description= "This is because the soul always sees perfection in the person who is superior to it and to whom it is subservient" image= "/covers/muq.jpg" date= 2020-01-23 linkb= "/research/ibn-khaldun/muqaddimah/chapter-2/part-21" linkbtext= "Part 21" linkf= "/research/ibn-khaldun/muqaddimah/chapter-2/part-25" linkftext= "Part 25" heading= "Part 22"
-+++
+---
+title: "The vanquished always want to imitate the victor"
+description: "The soul then adopts the victor's manners and assimilates itself to him.
+It imitates him"
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 22"
+date: 2020-01-08
+---